 Overnight Parking Restrictions

-As specifically designated by the Department of Transportation and Parking, parking lots, parking areas, or parking spaces may be restricted from overnight parking to ensure availability of the facilities during alternate hours.
+As specifically designated by the Department, parking facilities or parking spaces may be restricted from overnight parking to ensure availability of facilities during alternate hours.
 Signs and/or barriers shall be posted at these locations.
 It shall be unlawful for any person to violate such regulations.

 Athletic and Special Event Parking Restrictions